Command Palette

 Upload Image

-Drag and drop an image or click to browse
+Drag & drop, paste (Ctrl+V), or click to browse

 Extracted Colors